lukastabu/03-ufo/README.md

 # Title of the project
 Thanks for taking interest in my project.
-This was started for the sole purpose of education.
+This was started for the sole purpose of learning front-end of web development.

 Design borrowed from here: [404 UFO](https://dribbble.com/shots/2815937-404-page)